huggingface/blog/large-language-models.md

 * Faster experiments and iterations,
 * Fewer resources required in production.

 In other words: save time, save money, save hardware resources, save the world!

+If you need a tutorial, the Hugging Face [course](https://huggingface.co/course) will get you started in no time!

 ### Use Cloud-Based Infrastructure